BILL-CHEPTOYEK/BSE25_18/README.md

 ##8.Run Tests:
-  Execute the unit tests for the application using:
+  Execute the unit tests for the application using, incase there are any:

   `python manage.py test`